Academic Affairs Covid-19 Information

 - Other members of the staff generally are not “essential on-site” workers.
 Only other members of the staff recommended by the department chair and approved by the VPAA may be deemed as “essential on-site” workers.

-- Students (graduate or undergraduate) generally are not “essential on-site” workers.
-The process of requesting exemptions (i.e., approval for a student worker to be deemed "essential on-site") is for the supervisor to submit a request via a Google Form (https://forms.gle/gYRWS5DqfE37EXSLA).
+- Undergraduate students generally are not “essential on-site” workers.
+The process of requesting exemptions (i.e., approval for a student worker to be deemed "essential on-site") for an undergraduate student is for the supervisor to submit a request via a Google Form (https://forms.gle/gYRWS5DqfE37EXSLA).
 If approved by the VPAA, the limit in time for a student to be considered as an “essential on-site” worker is two weeks.
 The limited time is to enable more students to fulfill these essential duties and limit the number of workers on campus at any given time.

 - Work performed on campus will only be done by “essential on-site” workers because it cannot be completed at home and will require social distancing in time and space.